Vivonet/Gravity/README.md

 Gravity is more than just a layout language.
 Gravity is a metaphor.
 For the way we picture and convey the information we want to display to our users.
 It is minimalism and efficiency.

-Calling Gravity an "engine" is a bit of a stretch.
+Calling Gravity an "engine" may be a bit of a stretch.
 Auto Layout is still the true engine powering Gravity.
 Gravity just gives you a much simpler way to specify your interface, and Auto Layout takes care of the heavy lifting behind the scenes.
 It's really just an interpretive layer that converts an XML document into a fully-constructed interface.
 Gravity is the curtain that hides the great and powerful Oz.

 Coming soon.